This post contains affiliate links & photos. See our full disclosure here.

 - cooking twine (if you’re going to truss your bird)

 You will need to decide if you will:

-- Have everyone serve themselves (from a sideboard, island, or kitchen counters)
+- Have everyone serve themselves (from a sideboard, island, or kitchen counter)

 - Serve everything on individual plates (“plated”)